Mining Architectural Information: A Systematic Mapping Study: Discussion

 The results of RQ5 report the challenges related to the quality and size of architectural datasets (e.g., lack of adequate training data {[S42]}).
-The quality of architecture-related artifacts is important for architectural information mining approaches and tools.
-A significant portion of research aimed to improve the quality of architectural datasets, including acquiring features, formulating data, cleaning data, and obtaining expert labelling of data.
+The quality of architecture-related datasets is important for architectural information mining approaches and tools.
+A significant portion of the research aimed to improve the quality of architectural datasets, including acquiring features, formulating data, cleaning data, and obtaining expert labeling of data.
 For instance, in the task of semi-automatic architecture information classification, the ground truth of the training data is crucial to the final results.
 The unstructured nature of the text and documents used makes the tasks of labeling data and selecting features a challenge.
-Regarding these problems, it is important to construct benchmark architectural datasets to facilitate the research in the field of mining architectural information.
-A number of studies have worked on alleviating these problems by constructing large open source architectural datasets from software repositories (e.g., \cite{zogaan2017automated, garcia2021constructing}) to support specific architectural research topics.
+Regarding these problems, it is important to construct benchmark architectural datasets to facilitate research in the field of mining architectural information.
+A number of studies have worked on alleviating these problems by constructing large open-source architectural datasets from software repositories (e.g., \cite{zogaan2017automated, garcia2021constructing}) to support specific architectural research topics.
 However, sufficiently large-scale and quality architectural datasets for certain architecture research topics are not yet available.
-Therefore, the architecture research community should work towards the construction of benchmark architectural datasets (e.g., training datasets) for various research topics, such as architecture analysis and evaluation.
-Moreover, the results of RQ5 report the challenges related to the limited applicability of the approaches to heterogeneous architectural datasets, and across software projects and artifact types.
+Moreover, the results of RQ5 report the challenges related to the limited applicability of the approaches to heterogeneous architectural datasets across software projects and artifact types.
 For example, an architectural information mining approach trained on a dataset from online Q\&A sites did not work well on an architectural dataset from GitHub \citep{mahadi2020cross}.
 As pointed out by \cite{canfora2015defect}, most software projects are heterogeneous and have various feature spaces and metric distributions.
 Certain context factors (e.g., size, domain, and programming language) may have a huge impact on data heterogeneity.
-Thus, the software architecture research community might address the limited applicability of architectural information mining approaches by accommodating the data heterogeneity issue in architectural datasets.